imixs/imixs-cloud/doc/SETUP.md

 ### Setup a Cluster Network Interface (CNI)

 Before you start to setup your first worker node you need to install a kubernetes cluster network.
 There are several network plugins available.
-You can fine a list [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/).
+You can find a list [here](https://kubernetes.io/docs/concepts/cluster-administration/networking/).

-#### The flannel network
+#### The Flannel Network

 [Flannel](https://github.com/flannel-io/flannel#flannel) is a simple and easy way to configure a layer 3 network fabric designed for Kubernetes.
 To deploy the flannel network to the kubernetes cluster run the following kubectl command: